 Bayard Rustin’s open homosexuality was contentious, and to this day his impact on the American landscape is all too often overlooked.
 Bayard Rustin was born in 1912 in West Chester, Pennsylvania.
 Rustin began his impressive political career at an early age after an education at Wilberforce University, Cheyney State College and City College of New York (never received B.A.).
 Not only was he an integral part of the African-American civil rights movement, but became one of the leading advocates and examples for gay equality.
 Walter Naegle, Rustin’s life partner is the executor of the Bayard Rustin Estate.

 Bayard Rustin’s dedicated work captured the attention of Dr. Martin Luther King Jr., who recruited Rustin as an assistant and colleague in 1956.
-Below is a streaming time line of affiliations and causes that led up to Rustin’s leading role in organizing the 1963 March on Washington, where Dr. King gave his iconic “I Have a Dream” speech.
+Below is a streaming time line of affiliations and causes including those that led up to Rustin’s leading role in organizing the 1963 March on Washington, where Dr. King gave his iconic “I Have a Dream” speech.